Mao07077/Final-CBRC/MUSIC_PLAYER_README.md

 - **Supports**: YouTube, SoundCloud, any direct audio URL

 #### 🎵 **List of Songs**
-- **In Embedded Playlists**: Click any playlist in "Study Music" tab
+- **In Embedded Playlists**: Click any playlist in "Study With Music" tab
 - **In Your Playlists**: Songs shown directly in each playlist card
 - **Player**: Bottom fixed player shows current song and controls